 What is VPN?
 Why can VPN protect your browsing and other web activity data?

-VPN (virtual private network) was previously designed for enterprise users who need to remotely access company data saved and protected inside of the enterprise network.
+VPN (a virtual private network) was previously designed for enterprise users who need to remotely access company data saved and protected inside of the enterprise network.

 You can imagine a VPN is a secure tunnel between your PC and the VPN server.
 Your local ISP and other ISPs can not poke their heads behind you.
 The data transferred from your PC to the VPN server are encrypted.
-So ISPs have no way to know what they are.
+So ISPs have no way of knowing what they are.

 You can use VPN to surf the web anonymously without restrictions by: